PowerShell/PowerShell/docs/dev-process/coding-guidelines.md

   but not required.

 * Stick to the `DRY` principle -- Don't Repeat Yourself.
-   * Wrap the commonly used code in methods, or even put it in a utility class if that makes sense, so that the same code can be reused.
+    * Wrap the commonly used code in methods, or even put it in a utility class if that makes sense, so that the same code can be reused (i.e. `StringToBase64Converter.Base64ToString(string)`).
     * Check if the code for the same purpose already exists in the code base before inventing your own wheel.
     * Avoid repeating literal strings in code.
 Instead, use `const` variable to hold the string.

 * Use of new C# language syntax is encouraged.
   But avoid refactoring any existing code using new language syntax when submitting a PR